 basement, courtyard and parking areas.

 • Construct immediate public use (IPU) facilities to allow public use and access to

-pedestrian circulation system.
+an enhanced pedestrian circulation system.

 cultural resources.
 This will allow for enhanced resource preservation and interpretation

 The project will incorporate sustainable technology and materials such as permeable parking surfaces to allow water percolation and drought tolerant plants.
 Plantings will be reflective of the historic vegetation that once occupied this early settlement and riverfront location during the historic period.

 This project can further restore the historical cultural landscape of Old Town San Diego

 SHP by removing the former Caltrans buildings.
 This would fulfill one of the park’s

 General Plan goals to remove non-compatible modern era structures and re-create the